 Using creativity to problem solve – whatever your industry, business or profession – is always in season.
-In honor of the recent holidays, here are a few examples of how employing a little ingenuity to wrapping paper, not only better met customer needs, but turned several small business owners into retail legends.
+In honor of the recent holidays, here are a few examples of how employing a little ingenuity to wrapping paper, not only better met customer needs but turned several small business owners into retail legends.

 How to create new sales by wrapping up old ones.

 Since the Middle Ages merchants around the world have wrapped sold goods in plain heavy brown paper to protect them from being soiled and targeted by potential thieves once a customer left the stop.
 Then, at the beginning of the twentieth century, American retailers started using manila wrapping paper imprinted with store names and logos.
 The motivation behind this change was, as a 1911 issue of Hardware Dealer’s Magazine put it, “to make friends for your store.”
-For not only did this wrapping paper represent a service to the buyer, it advertised the store wherever customers carried their packages.
+For not only did this wrapping paper represent a service to the buyer, but it also advertised the store wherever customers carried their packages.
 R.H.
 Macys, Buster Brown Shoes and hundreds of other merchants all across the nation used this creative way to encourage future sales by “wrapping up” the last one.

 The creative use of bags led to higher sales.

 Another creative leap forward in merchandise packaging occurred in 1911, when Walter Deubener, an enterprising grocer in St. Paul, Minnesota, created the first shopping bag with handles.
 His motive was simple.
 He wanted to make it easier for customers to carry their purchases home so they would buy more during their visits to his store.
 It wasn’t long before other retailers adopted his innovation and started printing designs as well as their names and logos on the bags.
 Since the bags were convenient to reuse for other purchases, they functioned as portable billboards for issuing merchants for months – perhaps even years – after they left the store.